 What Are Systemic Corticosteroids?

 Corticosteroids, also called steroids, mimic the natural corticosteroids produced by the adrenal gland.
-Some corticosteroids are used in topical formulations that are applied to specific areas of skin affected by atopic dermatitis.
-Systemic corticosteroids are medications, usually taken orally or injected, that affect the whole body.
+Some steroids are used in topical formulations that are applied to specific areas of skin affected by atopic dermatitis.
+Systemic corticosteroids are medicines, usually taken orally or injected, that affect the whole body.

 How do systemic corticosteroids work?

 Systemic corticosteroids reduce the production of the chemicals that cause inflammation.
 In atopic dermatitis, the immune system responds abnormally.
 This causes an abundance of chemicals that cause inflammation, redness, and swelling.
 Corticosteroids reduce the production of the chemicals that cause inflammation.1

 Short-term use of systemic corticosteroids can help in severe exacerbations of atopic dermatitis, including severe itching.
 However, they have not been shown to control symptoms or induce remission long-term.1